Altova FlowForce Server 2025 Advanced Edition

 When you create a job in FlowForce Server, you must supply the credentials of the user account with which the job must be executed.

 In the Credentials section, we will select a password credential that we created before starting this tutorial.
 This is a standalone credential object that you can use in any job.
-Standalone credentials are convenient, because you can update them in one place when they change, and this change will affect all jobs that use that credential reference.
+Standalone credentials are convenient, because you can change them in one place, and this change will affect all jobs that use that credential reference.

 Alternatively, you can specify a local credential, by entering your user name and password.